-Many parts of Asia marks Dong Zhi (aka Winter Solstice) with their own cultural traditions on this special day.
+Many parts of Asia mark Dong Zhi (aka Winter Solstice) with their cultural traditions on this special day.
 On 22nd December, this day of Dong Zhi is commonly cited as the shortest day with sunlight in the northern hemisphere.
-Many countries consider this day to be an important event as it symbolizes the favourable turn of a new season and good fortune, after the most extreme of winter day is over.
+Many countries consider this day to be a significant event as it symbolises the favourable turn of a new season and good fortune, after the coldest days of winter are over.

-How different is Singapore and Japan in terms of celebrating Dong Zhi?
+How different are Singapore and Japan in terms of celebrating Dong Zhi?
 Let’s find out more.

 A Singapore Winter Solstice Tradition (Tang Yuan reunion)

 Nowadays, Tang Yuan can be easily bought at supermarkets and offers a variety of colours and even flavours.
-Everything can be prepared in just less than 10 minutes!
+Everything can be prepared in under 10 minutes!

 A Japanese Winter Solstice Tradition